CodecoolGlobal/tech-interview-workbook-rooland98/docs/css_js_workbook.md

 # What are the primitive data types in Javascript?
 What makes them primitive?
 Primitive data types are int bigint string null undefined symbol bool.
 Primitive data types are not objects, they dont have methods or properties.

+# What is the difference between null and undefined ?
+Null is an object with an intentional absence of value while undefined is a data type, where the variable was not declared or defined.

 # Webpack
 Webpack is a free and open-source module bundler for JavaScript.
 It is made primarily for JavaScript, but it can transform front-end assets such as HTML, CSS, and images if the corresponding loaders are included.
 Webpack takes modules with dependencies and generates static assets representing those modules.